-After this stage, the company starts to investigate the customer's history.
-The customer's previous financial transactions are reviewed.
+Then, the company starts to investigate the customer's history.
+First, the customer's previous financial transactions are reviewed.
 Any suspicious transactions of the past period are investigated.
-If there is a criminal transaction in the past transactions of the customer, the company will want to take precautions against this.
+If there is a criminal transaction in the customer's past transactions, the company will want to take precautions against this.
 No firm would want the financial institution to be a client of a guilty person.
 These clients are dangerous for companies.
-Also, With the support of Sanction Screening Services, compliance officier control their customers in various sanctions, PEP, terrorists and wanted lists.

 If identified as a high-risk customer, the Enhanced Due Diligence process is applied to the customer.
 If there is no suspicious situation in the controls made up to this stage, the customer's account is opened.

-Financial institutions implementing these processes are considered to have fulfilled AML and KYC obligations.
-But AML and KYC are not just these obligations.
-Companies should continue to carry out these checks at regular intervals to their customers.
-According to AML obligations, companies are also required to control the financial transactions of their customers.
+Financial institutions implementing these processes are considered to have fulfilled AML and Know Your Client rule.
+Also, companies should continue to carry out these checks at regular intervals to their customers.
+According to AML obligations, companies must control their customers' financial transactions.

-Banks, money transfer companies, fintechs, payment companies, accounting firms and all companies providing financial services must comply with KYC and AML regulations.
-For financial companies, the AML and KYC compliance process is an endless process.
-Financial service providers, such as the bank, should take measures to ensure that their client account profiles are accurate and risk-based.
+Banks, money transfer companies, FinTech, payment companies, accounting firms, and all companies providing financial services have to comply with KYC solutions and AML regulations.
+For financial companies, the guidelines are endless.
+Financial service providers, such as banks, should take measures to ensure that their client account profiles are accurate and risk-based.
 In the past, the use of manual methods to combat financial crimes by companies has been complicated.
-Today, financial companies use AML compliance software such as Sanction Scanner to meet regulatory requirements.
+Today, financial companies use AML Screening Service, such as Sanction Scanner, to meet regulatory requirements.

-Sanction Scanner is the Anti-Money Laundering Compliance Program in international standards.
-Sanction Scanner enables your business to comply with AML laws with Remittance & Payment Screening, Customer & Merchant Onboarding/Monitoring and Real-Time Transaction Monitoring features.
-Sanction Scanner helps financial firms comply with AML regulations.
-With Sanction Scanner, you can easily manage your customer onboarding and transaction monitoring process.
-Our database consists of over 1000 Sanctions, regulatory and law enforcement and other official global and local sanction and pep lists, including those issued by the USA, UK, UN and other global major and minor government departments.
+Sanction Scanner is the Anti-Money Laundering Compliance Program by international standards.
+Sanction Scanner enables your business to comply with AML and KYC laws with Remittance & Payment Screening, Customer & Merchant Onboarding/Monitoring Process, and Real-Time Transaction Monitoring features.
+Sanction Scanner helps financial firms comply with regulations.
+With Sanction Scanner, you can easily manage your customer onboarding, transaction screening, and transaction monitoring processes.
+Our database consists of over 3000 Sanctions, regulatory and law enforcement, and other official global and local sanction and pep lists, including those issued by the USA, UK, UN, and other global major and minor government departments.
 Sanction Scanner never stores customer data and customer information.
 Customer queries made by companies are fully GDPR compliant.
-With Sanction Scanner you can fight financial crime.
+With Sanction Scanner, you can fight financial crime.